About this web site

 - Part 5: Five more proofs that the flat earth belief is false.

-Misc. links to other web sites: Part 1 Part 2
+- Misc. links to other web sites that deal with various topics: Part 1 Part 2

 decides to "punt" on the LGBT issue

 - Atheism: Belief in no God, or no belief in God.
 Quotations and an overview